 Faculty affiliated with the lab have active research programs and also supervise students as they develop their own original studies.
-They include: Dr. Jacqueline Morris, Dr. Brian Thomas, Dr. Claire Mathes and Dr. Steven Neese.
+They include: Dr. Jacqueline Morris, Dr. Brian Thomas, Dr. Clare Mathes and Dr. Steven Neese.

 Undergraduate students are treated as professionals in the laboratory to promote independent learning and critical thinking.